chrisburnell/chrisburnell.com/src/posts/articles/2017-06-16-unique-pairs-in-scss.md

 ---
 date: 2017-06-16T14:00:00+0100
-title: Unique Pairs in Sass
+title: Unique Pairs in SCSS
-description: In creating a from-scratch grid for a redevelopment project, I was using Sass to loop through various bits of data to generate a bunch of repetitive CSS, but I realised I had no DRY way of generating a list of unique pairs of items from a given dataset, so I set out to find out how.
+description: In creating a from-scratch grid for a redevelopment project, I was using SCSS to loop through various bits of data to generate a bunch of repetitive CSS, but I realised I had no DRY way of generating a list of unique pairs of items from a given dataset, so I set out to find out how.
 tags:
   - scss
-banner: unique-pairs-in-sass.jpg
+banner: unique-pairs-in-scss.jpg
 syndicate_to:
   - https://twitter.com/iamchrisburnell/status/877492210241032192
 ---

 <blockquote>
-    <p>Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.</p>
+    <p>[SCSS] is the most mature, stable, and powerful professional grade CSS extension language in the world.</p>
     <cite class="h-cite"><a href="http://sass-lang.com" title="Sass: Syntactically Awesome Style Sheets" rel="external">Sass (sass-lang.com)</a></cite>
 </blockquote>

 CSS developers usually fall into one of two camps when it comes to preprocessors: a loving embrace or a cold shoulder.
-While I have an obvious bias, I get the sense that a portion of the <q>cold shoulder</q> folks perhaps hold a fundamental misunderstanding of Sass’ purpose, its strengths, and its weaknesses.
-This could be chaulked up to a poor introduction to Sass; it is not a tool that can be mindlessly slapped <q>on top</q> of CSS with the expectation that things will improve through its sheer use.
+While I have an obvious bias, I get the sense that a portion of the <q>cold shoulder</q> folks perhaps hold a fundamental misunderstanding of SCSS’s purpose, its strengths, and its weaknesses.
+This could be chalked up to a poor introduction to SCSS; it is not a tool that can be mindlessly slapped <q>on top</q> of CSS with the expectation that things will improve through its sheer use.

-Like writing careful CSS, Sass thrives under very controlled and predictable conditions.
-Casting a bunch of CSS property values to Sass variables is all well and good, but only if they’re simple and cohesive with the rest of your stylesheets.
-Simply converting your CSS to Sass provides you with no wins unless it is done with consideration; in fact, without consideration, I would argue that doing so would add complexity—complexity which I feel can stain the first impression developers get of preprocessors.
-What purpose does Sass serve if it can never surpass the feature set and limitations of CSS?
+Like writing careful CSS, SCSS thrives under very controlled and predictable conditions.
+Casting a bunch of CSS property values to SCSS variables is all well and good, but only if they’re simple and cohesive with the rest of your stylesheets.
+Converting your CSS to SCSS provides you with no wins unless it is done with consideration; in fact, without consideration, I would argue that doing so would add complexity—complexity which I feel can stain the first impression developers get of preprocessors.
+What purpose does SCSS serve if it can never surpass the feature set and limitations of CSS?

 The purpose lies, *for me*, in: